 We also noticed the limitations for using WordNet to calculate concept relatedness in both domains.
 In WordNet, nouns are grouped into several hierarchies by hyponymy/hypernymy relations, each with a different unique beginner.
-Topic related semantic relations are absent in WordNet.
-So travel agent and travel have no relation between them.
-In fact, they are in two different taxonomies, since travel agent is in the taxonomy which has entity as top node and travel is in the taxonomy where act is the top node.
+Topic related semantic relations are absent in WordNet, so travel agent and travel have no relation between them.
+And in fact, they are in two different taxonomies, since travel agent is in the taxonomy which has entity as top node and travel is in the taxonomy where act is the top node.
 This results in a not-related result being returned when applying the path length measure for measuring the relatedness of the two terms.
-This result however does not mirror the human judgment.
-A possible way to overcome this limitation is to augment WordNet with domain specific term relations or use other domain specific lexicon.
+That result however does not mirror the human judgment.
+A possible way to overcome this limitation is to augment WordNet with domain specific term relations or use other domain specific lexicons.

 In this experiment, we used the path length measurement to estimate the semantic relatedness of terms in WordNet.
-There are other measures being proposed in the literature, for instance, the most informative class measures[23] or the conceptual density [2].
+There are other measures being proposed in the literature, for instance, the most informative class measures [24].
 It would be interesting to see the performance of other alternative measurements.